variscia/Cashier-Queue-System/README.md

 ## Account
 ![Alt Text](http://g.recordit.co/SGUXGnoM6x.gif)
 Functions to display the account menu; log in and manage account.
 In order to be able to log in into the system, we used strcmp() to compares two strings character by character.
+The account data will be saved in user.dat file.

 ## Create HTML
 ![Alt Text](http://g.recordit.co/HE0QAuQ0G0.gif)